EdApp by SafetyCulture

 While it’s good to look at your own data for evaluation, you should also look into what your competitor is doing.
 Competitor analysis helps you understand where your competition is going right and where it isn’t.
 A detailed competitor analysis will position you to outperform your competitors and possibly take business away from them and into your store.

-Visual Merchandising Requirements - Competitor Analysis
+Visual Merchandising Requirements - Competitor analysis

 To properly execute this, your competitive analysis needs some planning, intensive research, and a bit of sincere introspection into your own data.
 It can be easy to pick apart what your competition is doing, but hard to consider their strategies with yours objectively.
-Take it slowly at first.
-Don’t rush into this process just to get it done.
-You could be amazed at what you learn about the business environment in your area.

 3. Create a visual experience with color